Major n8n Vulnerabilities Exposed with Urgent Fixes Issued

 Vulnerability Overview

 Multiple high-severity issues have plagued n8n in early 2026, with clusters of CVEs disclosed in rapid succession.
 The most alarming is CVE-2026-21858, dubbed “Ni8mare” by researchers at Cyera, which carries a perfect CVSS score of 10.0 for its unauthenticated file read capability via improper webhook request handling in custom web forms.
-This flaw affects n8n versions from 1.65.0 up to but not including 1.121.0, allowing attackers to bypass authentication entirely by exploiting content-type confusion in file uploads, overwriting internal JSON objects to steal sensitive files like admin session tokens.
+This flaw affects n8n versions from 1.65.0 up to, but not including, 1.121.0, allowing attackers to bypass authentication entirely by exploiting content-type confusion in file uploads, overwriting internal JSON objects to steal sensitive files like admin session tokens.

-Complementing this are chained authenticated vulnerabilities, including CVE-2025-68613 (CVSS 9.9), an expression language injection leading to remote code execution (RCE) in versions 0.211.0 to below 1.20.4.
+Complementinthese issuesis are chained authenticated vulnerabilities, including CVE-2025-68613 (CVSS 9.9), an expression language injection leading to remote code execution (RCE) in versions 0.211.0 to below 1.20.4.
 Other related flaws like CVE-2025-68668, CVE-2025-68697, and CVE-2026-21877 enable arbitrary file writes, command injection, and further RCE when combined with the initial unauthenticated entry point.
 A separate wave in early February 2026 revealed six more CVEs in one day, all tied to authenticated workflows breaking isolation between user inputs, configurations, and the host system, including sandbox escapes that expose enterprise AI setups to full takeover.

 Technical Breakdown